Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/CSS tweaks/README.md

   <li>Type <code>about:support</code> in your URL bar, then go to that page.</li>
   <li>Click the "open folder" button inside the "profile folder" section.</li>
   <li>Create a folder named "chrome" in your profile folder if it doesn't exist yet.</li>
-  <li>Place "userchrome.css" inside <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/CSS%20tweaks#the-chrome-folder">the chrome folder</a>.</li>
+  <li>Place "userChrome.css" inside <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/CSS%20tweaks#the-chrome-folder">the chrome folder</a>.</li>
-  <li>Edit userchrome.css to add the rules that are you interested in from the files "Context-menu-commands.css", "Bookmarks+URLbar+Sidebar.css", or "Tab-related-Tweaks.css" from this repository, or any other CSS rule you want to apply.</li>
+  <li>Edit userChrome.css to add the rules that are you interested in from the files "Context-menu-commands.css", "Bookmarks+URLbar+Sidebar.css", or "Tab-related-Tweaks.css" from this repository, or any other CSS rule you want to apply.</li>
 </ul>

 <h2>The chrome folder</h2>

 <p>The fastest way to find it is to just type <code>about:support</code> on the URL bar of your firefox, and then click the <b>open folder</b> button inside the "profile folder" section.
 After this, your profile folder will be open.</p>

 <p><i>You may or may not see the chrome folder.
-If you don't see it, just create it and place inside the usercontent.css and userchrome.css files.</i></p>
+If you don't see it, just create it and place inside the userContent.css and userChrome.css files.</i></p>

 <p>If you want to know the exact location for profile folders (information taken from <a href="http://kb.mozillazine.org/Profile_folder_-_Firefox">here</a>):</p>